techleadevelopers/techleadevelopers/README.md

 ### 🛠️ My Technical Skills

-<p>I have a solid foundation in software engineering principles and agile methodologies, which I apply to all my projects to ensure quality and efficiency.</p>
+<p>I have a strong base in how software should be made and follow good practices to make sure everything is high-quality and easy to maintain.</p>

 <ul>
     <li>
-        <p><b>AI/ML Lifecycle:</b> Expertise in the full lifecycle from data preprocessing and feature engineering to model architecture, training, and production deployment.</p>
+        <p><b>AI/ML Lifecycle:</b> I know how to handle the whole process, from getting data ready and figuring out what features are important, to designing, training, and deploying models.</p>
     </li>
     <li>
-        <p><b>Clean Code & Design Patterns:</b> Demonstrated in projects like `nestjs-dependency-inversion` through the application of principles like Dependency Inversion.</p>
+        <p><b>Clean Code & Design Patterns:</b> You can see this in projects like `nestjs-dependency-inversion`, where I use smart ways of organizing code like Dependency Inversion.</p>
     </li>
     <li>
-        <p><b>Agile Methodologies:</b> Experience with project roadmaps and sprints (as seen in the Bilingui-AI project), ensuring continuous and goal-aligned deliveries.</p>
+        <p><b>Agile Methodologies:</b> I have experience with project plans and working in short cycles (like in the Bilingui-AI project), which helps in delivering things regularly and staying on track.</p>
     </li>
 </ul>